-5 steps to empower EMS students in the classroom
+5 simple steps to empower EMS students

 The ownership for the students' education falls on our shoulders if we don't progress beyond the lecture